tomevison/ArchiveBackup/README.md

 # ArchiveBackup
-Application for storing KUKA archives under a Root customer directory.
+Windows forms Application for storing KUKA Robot archives under a root customer directory.

 Stores the zipped archive file under the selected directory as: